Altar server: Byzantine Rite

 The minimum age varies by local circumstance, but boys must be mature enough to carry out their duties without disrupting the sanctity of the altar.
 Although it is common in North America for boys to act as altar servers, in some places this practice is virtually unknown and these duties are always carried out by adult men.
 In other places where altar servers are normally boys, adult men will not vest if called upon to serve.
 In yet other places, boys are not permitted to serve in the Altar on reaching their teens on the grounds that the young man is no longer innocent enough to serve in the altar.

 Altar servers, regardless of age, are subject to all the normal restrictions for those not of higher clerical position.
 Anyone who is bleeding, or has an open sore, is not permitted to enter the altar.
 They may not touch the altar table or anything on it under any circumstances, nor the prothesis without a blessing.
 They may not touch the sacred vessels, the chalice and diskos (paten) at any time.
 They may not stand directly in front of the altar table or pass between the front of it and the iconostasis, but must cross between the altar and the High Place if they need to move to the opposite side.

 In general, women do not serve in the altar except in women's monasteries.
 In that case they do not receive the clerical tonsure (though they must be tonsured nuns), and do not vest in the sticharion, but wear their normal religious habit for attending services, and serve at a certain distance from the actual altar table.
 Normally, only older nuns may serve in the altar; but the Hegumenia (Abbess) is permitted to enter even if she is younger.
 A few parishes have begun to use women as altar servers.

 Anglican Church

-In Anglican churches of Anglo-Catholic churchmanship and some Episcopal Churches, the vast majority of roles associated with an altar server are the same as those in the Catholic Church, and the same titles for each individual role are retained from Catholic tradition – mostly restored during the Oxford Movement in the 19th century.
+In Anglican churches of Anglo-Catholic churchmanship and some Episcopal Churches, the vast majority of roles associated with an altar server are the same as those in the Latin Church, and the same titles for each individual role are retained from Catholic tradition – mostly restored during the Oxford Movement in the 19th century.

 Unlike the Roman Church, lay servers and sacristans were not conferred into the minor order, as defined by the Council of Trent.
 These orders were not continued in the Anglican tradition.

-Eastern Catholic, Eastern Lutheran, Oriental Orthodox and Assyrian and Ancient Church of the East churches
+Eastern churches

 In the Eastern Catholic, Eastern Lutheran, Oriental Orthodox, and in the Assyrian Church of the East and Ancient Church of the East churches, altar servers are commonly young and often play a role in their church or community.